-Rangoli paste is made from rice flour, colored chalk and crushed limestone.
+Rangoli paste is made from rice flour, coloured chalk and crushed limestone.
 Rangoli is used to enhance the beauty of your home during Diwali.
-Common themes used in Diwali rangoli include sacred symbols like “Swastikaa“, “Shree“, “Mangal Kalash“, “Deepak” etc.
+Common themes used in Diwali rangoli include sacred symbols like “Swastika“, “Shree“, “Mangal Kalash“, “Deepak” etc.

 The Goddess Lakshmi figure sitting on a lotus is often depicted with rangolis.
 Figures of animals, geometric patterns, and natural images such as flowers and trees can also be included in these rangolis.
 To add special effects to these rangolis, you must place the candles and diyas at specific positions on them.